Sashi13/ForestFireDetection/README.md

 # ForestFireDetection

-This is a simple Forest fire detection developed using Arduino and NodeMCU
+This is a simple Forest fire detection developed using Arduino, NodeMCU and Windows Form with IOT.

+# Sensors